sylvielsstfr/Fors2ToStellarPopSynthesis/README.md

 For more information about the project template see the [documentation](https://lincc-ppt.readthedocs.io/en/latest/).

+## Introduction

+Package to fit spectroscopic data and photometric data on a Stellar Synthesis Population code [DSPS](https://dsps.readthedocs.io/en/latest/index.html).
+Please refer to the [scientific publication on DSPS](https://arxiv.org/abs/2112.06830).

+The purpose of this package is to provide a set of tools to fit SSP models on spectral data and photometric data.
+From the fitted models, a set Galaxies Spectral Templates may be extracted from those data such those could be used in SED template fitting for PhotoZ estimation codes.

+We apply this code to Fors2 Spectra combined with Photometric data from surveys [Galex](http://www.galex.caltech.edu/), [KIDS](https://kids.strw.leidenuniv.nl/) and [VISTA](https://www.eso.org/public/teles-instr/paranal-observatory/surveytelescopes/vista/surveys/).

+- the galex data are available through astro-query
+- KIDS-VISTA data from ESO User Portal at https://www.eso.org/sso
+- the photometric survey filters are obtained from [sedpy](https://github.com/bd-j/sedpy)

+Notice to benefit from the implementation of DSPS in Jax, this package is also developped in JAX.

 ## Dev Guide - Getting Started

 Before installing any dependencies or writing code, it's a great idea to create a